tsurdilo/temporal-patient-onboarding/README.md

 workflow retries and compensation in cases of failures.
 3. The `onboarding-model` contains our domain model

+## NOTE

+This code is for demo purposes only.
+It is *NOT* meant to be used in production.

 ## Running the demo

 1. Start the Temporal Service (docker compose):